Get Out of Debt Consolidation - Terminating a Debt Consolidation Program

 - Order a copy of your credit report.
 Check for late payments or missed DMP payments that may result from the company going out of business.
 If you see "late" notations you don't expect, call the creditor immediately and ask that the notation be removed.
 Understand that they have no obligation to do it.

 Another thing to do is to immediately pull out of the program and contact your existing creditors and see if you can work out a plan with them to make payments on your own in one of their hardship programs.
-If you do not act quickly to make arrangements with your creditors, you could incur late charges that increase your debt, lose the lower interest rates associated with the settlement, and have "late" marks on your credit report.
+If you do not act quickly to make arrangements with your creditors, you could incur late charges that increase your debt, lose the lower interest rates associated with the settlement, and have late payment notations on your credit report.

 Getting Your Money Back